galaxyproject/training-material/topics/introduction/tutorials/galaxy-intro-101/tutorial.md

 >
 >    ![Contents of the `Sort` output dataset](../../images/101_16.png)
 >
->    You should now see the same file as we had before, but the exons with the highest number of SNPs is now at the top.
+>    You should now see the same file as we had before, but the exons with the highest number of SNPs are now at the top.
 {: .hands_on}